kadamwhite/talks/2017/wcus/wcus-slides.md

 ???

-It took me a while to get my head around this, so let's clarify: what we're doing is not converting everything into javascript, per se.
+It took me a while to get my head around this, so let's clarify: when we load something with Webpack what we're doing is _not_ converting everything into javascript, per se.
 We're not making images, svg, or css into JavaScript.
-What we're doing is converting it into a form we can work with from JavaScript, and exposing useful information along the way.
+What we're doing is wrapping those assets with a JavaScript shell so that Webpack can properly output them, and that shell exposes useful information along the way.

+Loaders are what lets Webpack process modern JS files with Babel, precompile templates, or convert preprocessor styles into CSS.

 ---